GabrielCNoble/mm-chaos/README.md

 Still gotta figure out how to sort out extraction from a modified rom.

+## Patching
+The bps patches were created against Majora's Mask (U), so you'll need that.

 ## Special thanks
 Special thanks goes to Aegiker, the Bat Basement community and the Zelda Decompilation server for the invaluable help.